Freight Shipping from St. Petersburg to Boston

 How much does it cost to ship freight from St. Petersburg to Boston?

-Full truckload (FTL) rates from St. Petersburg, FL to Boston, MA currently range from $3,354-$4,134 for a standard dry van load over the 1,560-mile route.
+Full truckload (FTL) rates from St. Petersburg, FL to Boston, MA currently range $3,354-$4,134 (roughly $2.16-$2.67 per mile over 1,560 miles).
 LTL shipments typically cost $1,058-$1,726 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from St. Petersburg to Boston?